Steady-State Convergence of the Continuous-Time Routing System with General Distributions in Heavy Traffic: Abstract

 \section{Abstract}

-This paper studies the continuous-time join-the-shortest-queue (JSQ) system with general interarrival and service distributions.
-Under a much weaker assumption than the one in the literature, we prove that each station's scaled steady-state queue length weakly converges to an identical exponential random variable in heavy traffic.
-Specifically, we establish our results by only assuming $2+\delta_0$ moment on the arrival and service distributions for some $\delta_0>0$.
-Our proof exploits the Palm version of the basic adjoint relationship (BAR) approach as a key technique.
+This paper examines a continuous-time routing system with general interarrival and service time distributions, operating under the join-the-shortest-queue and power-of-two-choices policies.
+Under a weaker set of assumptions than those commonly found in the literature, we prove that the scaled steady-state queue length at each station converges weakly to an identical exponential random variable in heavy traffic.
+Specifically, our results hold under the assumption of the $(2 + \delta_0)$th moment for the interarrival and service distributions with some $\delta_0 > 0$.
+The proof leverages the Palm version of the basic adjoint relationship (BAR) as a key technique.